metacpan/metacpan-cpan-extracted/distros/L/LWP-ConsoleLogger/README.md

     );

-Try to make sure that your content mangling doesn't return broken HTML as that may not play with with [HTML::Restrict](https://metacpan.org/pod/HTML::Restrict).
+Try to make sure that your content mangling doesn't return broken HTML as that may not play well with [HTML::Restrict](https://metacpan.org/pod/HTML::Restrict).

 ## request\_callback